oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

 ### Objectives

-In this lab you will perform the following steps:
+In this lab, you will perform the following steps:
 | Step No. | Feature                                                    | Approx. Time | Details                                                                                                                                                                    | Value Proposition |
 |----------------------|------------------------------------------------------------|-------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------|
 | 1                    | Assess patch recommendation and create gold image                             | 15 minutes  | Review the patch recommendations for existing gold images                                                                                                                 | Experience the benefits of using these recommendations, which automate traditionally manual and time-consuming tasks to produce highly accurate results.                  |